We may earn affiliate commissions for the recommended products. Learn more.

 Free VPNs for Mac to avoid

-When considering VPN options for your Mac, it's essential to avoid certain free providers that come with potential risks and limitations.
+When considering VPN options for your Mac, avoid free providers that come with potential risks and limitations.
 While there are many reliable options, here are some to be cautious of:

 • Hola VPN.
 This provider has been questioned for logging practices and possible security vulnerabilities.

 • Betternet.
-This free VPN service was criticized for its involvement in third-party advertising and its lack of transparency in data handling.
+This free VPN service has been criticized for its involvement in third-party advertising and its lack of transparency in data handling.

 • Opera Free VPN.
 This browser VPN is actually not truly a VPN but a web proxy, and it keeps logs of user activity that it may sell to third parties.